GUIDE

 • Unauthorized access: If an API key is compromised or leaked, it can be used by malicious actors to gain unauthorized access to the API and the resources it controls.
 This can lead to data breaches, unauthorized modifications, or complete service disruptions.

-• Brute-force attacks: Attackers may attempt to guess or brute-force API keys to gain access to the API.
+• Brute-force attacks: Attackers may attempt to guess or brute-force API keys to gain access to the application.
 Weak or easily guessable keys can be particularly vulnerable to this attack.
 Implementing strong and complex API keys with sufficient entropy can help mitigate this risk.

 • Key exposure in source code: If API keys are directly embedded or hardcoded into the source code of an application, they can be easily exposed if the code is shared or publicly accessible.
 Developers make this common mistake, inadvertently exposing the keys to potential misuse.